-Black, Stickerless, and White variants - Explained
+Black, stickerless, and white plastic variants - Explained

 One of the most common questions that we see from new speedcubers is "Does Stickerless mean that there are no stickers on the cube?".
-The short answer is -- no. Speedcubes are generally released in three different "color" variants: Black, Stickerless, and White.
+The short answer is -- no. Speedcubes are generally released in three different "plastic color" variants: Black, Stickerless, and White.
 The idea behind Black and White plastic is that the color of the plastic and colored vinyl stickers would be applied onto the pieces so that the cube would be solvable (see example image below).

 Most people expect Stickerless cubes to look something like the image below: